-Dr. Shoamanesh is an investigator with the Stroke and Cognition Program at the Population Health Research Institute and Hamilton Health Sciences.
-He is a Stroke Neurologist who completed his fellowship training at the Boston University School of Medicine and Harvard Medical School in 2014.
+Dr. Shoamanesh is the founding Director of the Hemorrhagic Stroke Research Program within the Stroke and Cognition Program at the Population Health Research Institute at Hamilton Health Sciences.
+He is a Stroke Neurologist who completed his residency at the University of British Columbia in 2012, followed by fellowship training at the Boston University School of Medicine (2012-13) and Harvard Medical School (2013-14).
 He is an Assistant Professor of Medicine (Neurology) at McMaster University, where he holds the Marta and Owen Boris Chair in Stroke Research and Care and serves as Director of the Stroke Fellowship Program.

 Publications are listed in chronological order by descending date.
 Link takes user to pubMed for publication details.